Nanocrystal Programmable Assembly Beyond Hard Spheres (or Shapes) and Other (Simple) Potentials: Conclusions

 \section{Conclusions}

-This article shows that the Orbifold Topological Model (OTM)\cite{Travesset2017a, Travesset2017b} provides a unification of HS and OXM (X=P,C) models as well as numerical simulations, into a general framework, summarized in Fig.~\ref{fig:otm_summary}.
+This article shows that the Orbifold Topological Model (OTM)\cite{Travesset2017a, Travesset2017b} provides a unification of \resp{hard shape} and OXM (X=P,C) models as well as numerical simulations, into a general framework, summarized in Fig.~\ref{fig:otm_summary}.
 OTM predictions are independent of the details of the NC interaction (or the force field in numerical simulations) and have been extensively and thoroughly verified throughout the paper; see, for example, Sect.~\ref{Sect:OTM} and Sect.~\ref{Sect:Simuls}, without a single experiment or simulation in disagreement.
 The most significant limitation is the lack of an explicit free energy, which is obviously needed to predict equilibrium structures.
-Recent developments with MOLT\cite{Missoni2020, Missoni2021}, see SubSect~\ref{Subsect:MOLT}, provide a promising direction toward fixing this deficiency.
+Recent developments with MOLT\cite{Missoni2020, Missoni2021}, see SubSect.~\ref{Subsect:MOLT}, provide a promising direction toward fixing this deficiency.

 The paper shows that the many successes of HS models reflect the underlying universality in packing problems, with its precise connection through the OPM model\cite{Landman2004} as discussed in Sect.~\ref{Sect:HS}, see also Ref.~\cite{Zha2020}.
-Yet, the failures of HS show that NC systems are far more complex than HS models.
+Yet, the failures of \resp{hard shape models highlight} that NC systems are far more complex.
 For example, an fcc phase in HS is possible because it maximizes the entropy, yet in real NC systems, stabilization of any superlattice, fcc or otherwise, involves a precise balance between enthalpy and entropy, see the discussion in Eq.~\ref{Eq:hs_thermo}, Eq.~\ref{Eq:real_thermo} and Sect.~\ref{Sect:Simuls}, with the former almost always larger in magnitude.
 Generally, NC assembly is not entropically driven (and the largest contribution to the entropy comes from ligand conformations).
-This point is one of many warning examples against overusing HS results (and language) in interpreting experimental results.
+This point is one of many warning examples against overusing \resp{hard shape} results (and language) in interpreting experimental results.

 The OTM is a completely general model that applies to any (dry) NC system with arbitrary ligands.
 The examples discussed in this paper have extensively used single-component and binary superlattices in two- and three-dimensional environments, mostly with spherical and cubic NCs.
 There are other cases where more detailed comparisons with experiments will soon become available, such as in quasicrystals\cite{Talapin2010}, three-component superlattices\cite{Dong2011,Boneschanscher2014,Cherniukh2021}, partially grafted NCs\cite{Whitham2016, Boles2019, Kavrik2022}, unbound ligands\cite{Winslow2020}, the beautiful Moire patterns recently reported\cite{Moretti2023} or NCs driven by different stimuli\cite{Grzelczak2019}, among many other examples.
 Furthermore, systematic studies on the role of NC shape\cite{Weiner2015}, see Fig.~\ref{fig:brush}, should help clarify why the approximation of spherical NCs works so well, even for big, i.e of the order of $8-10$ nm or larger, NCs\cite{Waltmann2018}.